Order of Leopold (Belgium): Current award conditions of Belgian national orders

 National orders are awarded by royal decree at fixed dates: 8 April (Birthday of King Albert I), 15 November (King's Feast), and in some cases on 21 July (Belgian national holiday) to reward meritorious services to the Kingdom of Belgium based on the career path and age of the recipient.
 A number of different regulations rule the award of national order for the various ministries.
 In addition, the national orders may be awarded by the king for especially meritorious deeds.
-The royal decrees, except for conferrals on foreigners, are published in the Belgian Official Journal (Moniteur Belge).
+The royal decrees, except for conferrals on foreigners, are published in the Belgian Official Journal (Belgisch Staatsblad/Moniteur Belge).

-The minister responsible for Foreign Affaires, currently the Federal Public Service (SPF/FOD) Foreign Affairs, administers the national orders and has a role of advisor in cases not fitting within a regulation.
+The minister responsible for Foreign Affairs, currently the Federal Public Service (SPF/FOD) Foreign Affairs, administers the national orders and has a role of advisor in cases not fitting within a regulation.

 For the award of national orders for persons to which no regulation apply or has been adopted, the number of awards is limited every year by decision of the Council of Ministers (contingent).

 The classes of the national orders are integrated in a combined hierarchy defined by law, whereby within one class the Order of Leopold is senior to the Order of the Crown, which is senior to the Order of Leopold II.

-Except in some specific cases, one cannot be awarded a national order at a level below the highest that the recipient has already received (example of an exception: a commissioned officer who becomes a Commander of the Order of Leopold II because of meritorious service to the king before he became a Knight of the Order of Leopold may still be awarded the latter decoration for long meritorious service when he's eligible).
+One cannot be awarded a National Order at a level below the highest that the recipient has already received.

 Persons who are the subject of criminal proceedings will usually not be awarded a national order until they are declared not guilty.